St. George, KS Demographics

 A map of St. George's Population by Race

-Of the 740 places in Kansas, St. George is the 187th most populous.
+St. George is ranked the 197th most populous place in Kansas, out of 740 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. George was ranked the 187th most populous place in the 2020 Census.

 St. George's White Population